-- 1. On the remote control or keypad, press MENU. - 2.
-Select Input > Main Input. - Select one source and set as the main input source.
-Source options include: DisplayPort 1 (default), DisplayPort 2, HDMI1, HDMI2 and OPS.
+- 1. Press MENU on the remote control or keypad. - 2.
+Select Input > Main Input.

+Select one source and set as the main input source.

+Source options include DisplayPort 1 (default), DisplayPort 2, HDMI1, HDMI2 and OPS.
 The OPS option is only available if an OPS module is installed in the panel.